-Once you are signed in into Wealthfront and pick the socially responsible portfolio, your portfolio will include some of the following funds:
+Once you are signed in to Wealthfront and pick the socially responsible portfolio, your portfolio will include some of the following funds:

 - US Bonds: iShares ESG Aware US Aggregate Bond ETF

-- Foreign market stocks: iShares ESG Aware MSCI EAFE ETF
+- Emerging Markets: iShares ESG Aware MSCI EAFE ETF

 - Corporate Bonds: iShares ESG Aware US Corporate Bond ETF

 The platform does extensive research to ensure that you have the best socially responsible ETFs for any assets class you choose.

 However, you should note that not every asset class has socially responsible ETFs.
 In some of these cases, Wealthfront removes such assets entirely.

 Some of these unrepresented asset classes include Divided Stocks, Real Estate, Emerging Bonds, etc. In other cases, instead of entirely removing the asset class, the platform uses similar ETFs as found in the Classic portfolios.

 A Good example of such asset classes includes the TIPS (Treasury Inflation-Protected Securities) and the Municipal Bonds.

 See related: What is Sustainable Investing?
 How to Get Started

 When your aim is to invest in a socially responsible portfolio, choosing the right funds gives you significant peace of mind.
 Wealthfront helps you to do just that, allowing you to only include funds in your portfolio that support your values.